dqiuwq/exam-notes/intro-ict-research-exam-guide.md

         * output includes `project archives` and `lessons learned report`
         * most projects will include a final report or a presentation

+>**sample question**
+>*“A project’s schedule depends only on the project’s task durations”.
+Do you agree or disagree with this statement?
+Explain your response.*
+>I `disagree` with this statement because a project has a planned schedule or a deadline to deliver the output and the list of tasks will then be allocated based on the available time and resources given to the project.
+However, it is also true that the actual duration can be affected by the actual task completion date and time, as a result the project also somehow relies on the task durations.

 ___

 ### **Topic 3** : Literature Review